curiousghanaian/zivot-barber-shop-website/README.md

 # zivot-barber-shop-website

-Welcome to my Git Hub.
+Welcome to my git hub account.
 This is my frist ever project.
 All criticisms are welcome.